hashicorp/terraform-cdk/examples/go/scaleway/README.md

 - Reserve an IP address
 - Create a Compute Instance with the reserved IP address

-Don't forget to export your credentials as environement variables
+Don't forget to export your credentials as environment variables

 | Provider Argument | Environment Variables | Description                                                                                                                             | Mandatory |
 |-------------------|-------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------|-----------|